viromedia/viro/README.md

 # Viro Platform
+Viro is a platform for web and mobile developers to easily build native cross-platform VR experiences.
+The platform is composed of two main components:

+1) A highly performant 3D rendering engine, and
+2) A custom extension of React Native for VR.

+Whether you are looking to build a new VR application, or add VR features to your existing applications, the Viro platform enables you to create highly performant mobile VR experiences.
+More info [here](http://docs.viromedia.com/).

 This project contains various sample Viro projects.

+Sign up for an API key [here](https://viromedia.com/signup).
+The platform is free to use with no limits on distribution.

 To report bugs/issues with Viro platform, please file new issues on this repository.